University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_6.md

 In this practical, you will investigate a real-world  scenario involving _Burkholderia pseudomallei,_ the bacterium that causes melioidosis.

-Three patients in the Northern Territory, Australia developed serious bloodstream infections caused by B. pseudomallei.
+Three patients in the Northern Territory, Australia developed serious bloodstream infections caused by _B. pseudomallei_.
 Each patient initially received the antibiotic meropenem but responded poorly to treatment.
 Following treatment, a second isolate was recovered from each patient that showed resistance to meropenem.

 Whole-genome sequencing (WGS) was performed on isolates collected:
 - before treatment: the primary isolate, which was susceptible to meropenem